jamesgiff5/Home_Services_Operational_Dashboard/README.md

 # Home Services Operational Dashboard

-Before becoming a Data Analyst, I ran my own exterior cleaning company in Orlando, FL.
-We specialized in pressure washing, soft washing, and paver sealing.
-I always wished I had better data to guide decisions, so I built the dataset I never had.
-This project uses synthetic data modeled directly on my real-world experience, scaled up in volume to uncover trends and evaluate performance with the kind of depth I used to want as a small business owner.
+I ran an exterior cleaning business in Orlando, FL before transitioning into data analytics.
+This dashboard uses synthetic data modeled on that experience, scaled up to uncover trends I always wanted better visibility on as an owner.

 📊 [Excel Dashboard](./home_services_project.xlsx)